-8.6 Mortgage Loans Not Insured
+8.6 Mortgages Not Insured

-Generally speaking, mortgage loans are not insured or guaranteed, in whole or in part, by any government or governmental entity, underwriter or any other person, except in circumstances where recourse to the borrower and its financial strength is negotiated as part of a particular underwriting.
+Generally speaking, mortgages are not insured or guaranteed, in whole or in part, by any government or governmental entity, underwriter or any other person, except in circumstances where recourse to the borrower and its financial strength is negotiated as part of a particular underwriting.
 In these cases, the ability of any borrower (or guarantor) to satisfy its recourse obligations will be limited by the extent of their respective available assets.
-No representation is made as to the adequacy of the assets of any borrower or guarantor available to satisfy their respective recourse obligations with respect to any mortgage loans.
+No representation is made as to the adequacy of the assets of any borrower or guarantor available to satisfy their respective recourse obligations with respect to any mortgages.